 In 1943, in the Russian front, the decorated leader Rolf Steiner is promoted to Sergeant after another successful mission.
 Meanwhile the upper-class and arrogant Prussian Captain Hauptmann Stransky is assigned as the new commander of his squad.
-After a bloody battle of Steiner's squad against the Russian troops led by the brave Lieutenant Meyer that dies in the combat, the coward Stransky claims that he led his squad against the Russian and requests to be awarded with the Iron of Cross to satisfy his personal ambition together with his aristocratic family.
+After a bloody battle of Steiner's squad against the Russian troops led by the brave Lieutenant Meyer, who dies in the combat, the coward Stransky claims that he led his squad against the Russian and requests to be awarded with the Iron Cross to satisfy his personal ambition together with that of his aristocratic family.
 Stransky gives the names of Steiner and of the homosexual Lieutenant Triebig as witnesses of his accomplishment, but Steiner, who has problems with the chain of command in the army and with the arrogance of Stransky, refuses to participate in the fraud.
-When Colonel Brandt gives the order to leave the position in the front, Stransky does not retransmit the order to Steiner's squad, and they are left alone surrounded by the enemy and...
+When Colonel Brandt gives the order to leave the position in the front, Stransky does not retransmit the order to Steiner's squad, and they are left alone surrounded by the ...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 A sequel called Breakthrough (1979) followed two years later.
 Only a couple of lesser known actors from the first movie chose to return for the sequel.
 The better known actors chose not to play their parts again here, so they were replaced by new actors.
 James Coburn originally intended to play Steiner in the sequel, but then changed his mind and was replaced by an even older Richard Burton.
 Every returning character save for Steiner himself had a much smaller role in the sequel.
 The budget was smaller as well and the movie was generally received poorly by fans and critics alike.
 See more »